What you need to succeed at Williamsburg

 - You now have a study group room!
 It can have up to 25 people on webcam and can have sessions that last up to 40 minutes

-- Once the Zoom software is installed on your computer, it’ll be super easy for you to get into the backup Zoom classroom when Collaborate goes down
+- Once the Zoom software is installed on your computer, it’ll be super easy for you to get into class

 Canvas is our learning management system (LMS).
 It’s where students will receive and submit assignments, complete some of their studies, collaborate with classmates, and access their course syllabi and assignments.

-- Parents: By default parents do not have their own Canvas accounts.
-Parents can view student progress and pacing in SIS under My Students.
-They can also login to their student’s Canvas account (student should share password with parents)
+- Parents: By default parents do not have their own Canvas accounts, but you can create one here and then create an “Observer” link to your student’s account and view their assignments, syllabi, etc. Parents can also view student progress and pacing in SIS under My Students.

 Student Information Services (SIS) is the online system parents use to create an account with us, register and pay for courses, view snapshots of their student’s academic progress, and access transcripts and grades for completed courses.
 Parents create their own SIS accounts first, then add students individually.
 Both parents must create an SIS account

 - Parents: SIS is your primary tool at Williamsburg.
 Use SIS to register for courses, handle finances, view student progress, and message faculty and staff.
 If you have an issue with SIS, email email@example.com.
-Or call us 800-200-6869 x 103 (9 a.m. – 5 p.m.
-Pacific)
+Or call us 800-200-6869 (9 a.m. – 5 p.m.
+Mountain)

 Grades 9 – 12

-High school students should have a rudimentary understanding of computers, how to use a browser, how to email, etc. Students are highly encouraged to take our Educational Technology class the summer semester before or the fall semester of their freshman year.
-Students should know proper typing technique and be able to type over 30 words per minute, so that they can work efficiently.
-Those lacking these skills should take the Intermediate Typing Course, or another form of instruction in typing technique.
+High school students should have a rudimentary understanding of computers, how to use a browser, how to email, etc. The Freshman Personal Leadership & Education Technology course will help expand that knowledge.
+Students should know proper typing technique and be able to type over 30 words per minute so that they can work efficiently.
+Those lacking these skills should take the Typing and Tech course, or another form of instruction in typing technique.

 Grades 6 – 8